-Ovulation occurs when a mature egg is released from the ovary, pushed down the fallopian tube and is available to be fertilized.
+To get pregnant, first ovulation must take place.
+This occurs when a mature egg is released from the ovary, pushed down the fallopian tube, and is available to be fertilized.
 The lining of the uterus has thickened to prepare for a fertilized egg.
-If no conception occurs, the uterine lining as well as blood will be shed.
-The shedding of an unfertilized egg and the uterine wall is the time of menstruation.
+If conception does not occur, the uterine lining will be shed.
+This shedding of an unfertilized egg and the uterine wall is called menstruation.

 Key Facts of Ovulation:

-- Each woman is born with millions of immature eggs that are awaiting ovulation to begin
+- Each woman is born with millions of immature eggs that are waiting to be released during ovulation.

-- Some women can feel a bit of pain or aching, near the ovaries during ovulation called mittelschmerz which means “middle pain” in German
+- Some women feel a bit of pain or aching near the ovaries during ovulation called mittelschmerz, which means “middle pain” in German.

-Fertility Awareness is one way to track when ovulation occurs and it includes studying the changes in cervical mucus and using a basal thermometer.
-Cervical fluid will change to a wet, slippery substance that resembles “egg whites” just before ovulation occurs and until ovulation is over.
-A basal thermometer helps track a body temperature rise, which signals that ovulation has just occurred.
+Fertility awareness is one way to track when ovulation occurs.
+This method includes observing the changes in cervical mucus and using a basal thermometer.
+Cervical fluid will look like a wet, slippery substance that resembles egg whites just before and during ovulation.
+A basal thermometer helps track body temperature, which spikes after ovulation.

-Another way to track ovulation is through ovulation kits and fertility monitors.
-Tracking ovulation can help a woman get a better idea of when pregnancy can and can not occur during her monthly cycle.
-Once ovulation has occurred, there is nothing you can do to increase your chances of pregnancy.
+Another way to track ovulation is by using ovulation kits and fertility monitors.
+Tracking ovulation can help a woman get a better idea of when pregnancy can and cannot occur during her monthly cycle.
+Once ovulation has occurred, there is nothing you can do to increase your chances of pregnancy until your window of ovulation the following month.
 Your next step is to begin watching for early pregnancy symptoms.

 From the Menstrual Period to Ovulation (the details you may not know!)

-A luteinizing hormone (LH) is then released; referred to as your LH surge.
-The LH surge cause’s the egg to burst through the ovary wall within 24-36 hours and begin its journey down the fallopian tube for fertilization.
-The follicle from which the egg was released is called the corpus luteum and it will release progesterone that helps thicken and prepare the uterine lining for implantation.
-The corpus luteum will produce progesterone for about 12-16 days (the luteal phase of your cycle.)
+The follicle from which the egg was released is called the corpus luteum, and it releases progesterone to help thicken and prepare the uterine lining for implantation.
+The corpus luteum produces progesterone for about 12-16 days (the luteal phase of your cycle.)
 If an egg is fertilized, the corpus luteum will continue to produce progesterone for a developing pregnancy until the placenta takes over.
-If fertilization does not occur the egg dissolves after 24 hours.
+If fertilization does not occur, the egg will dissolve after 24 hours.

-At this time your hormone levels will decrease and your uterine lining will begin to shed about 12-16 days from ovulation.
-This is menstruation (menstrual period) and brings us back to day 1 of your cycle.
+At this time your hormone levels will decrease, and your uterine lining will begin to shed about 12-16 days after ovulation.
+This is called menstruation, which brings us back to day 1 of your cycle.
 The journey then begins all over again.

-The time of ovulation is one of the most important things a woman should understand about her body since it is the determining factor in getting pregnant and preventing pregnancy.
-The process can be confusing and somewhat overwhelming when trying to understand.
-There are many frequently asked questions about the ovulation process and the Association has attempted to address those for you.
 If you still have further questions regarding ovulation, we encourage you to either talk with your health care provider or contact the American Pregnancy Association for more information.
-Being informed on what your body does, can help you feel more in charge of your health.
+Being informed about how your body works can help you feel more in charge of your health.